 Our 3D printed virus ornaments are ready!
 We are selling these ornaments to raise money for science outreach.
-We have:

 Last week, I shared our first few prints on Twitter and they were well received.
 We had plans to add glitter, but I learned that I should be nowhere near a spray can – and that the viruses look better in their classic original print.